 "Kitty, what is it?
 Anything wrong at the mines?" he asked, anxiously.
-She caught his arm to steady herself.
-"There's been a slide," she gasped, agony in her face went to Joe's heart like a knife stab.
+She caught his arm to steady her-

+"There's been a slide," she gasped, "and Clay----'

+A sob choked her voice, and the agony in her face went to Joe's heart like a knife stab.
 His face whitened.
-"Is Clay anything to you, Kitty?"
+"Is Clay anything to you, Kitty?" he asked, huskily.